WCAG 2.1 compliantEufemia aims to be

-On difi.no you find an easy to read WCAG guide (Norwegian).
+On uutilsynet.no you can find an easy to read WCAG guide (Norwegian).

 You as a developer has the responsibility to have the technical knowledge about accessibility.
 You have to implement and use best practices to make applications accessible for every user.
 We talk about all kinds of users, people who have temporary or permanent disabilities, so they depend on what you put into the application - as code.
 Therefore, you have to: